The Kenjo End of Year Checklist

 :white_check_mark:Assign Time off policies for next year

 Do you have new policies for next year?
 Remember that you need to assign those to your employees.
-Go to Settings > Time off > Time off Types > ADD NEW POLICY.
-Add the new policies for the upcoming year or modify the existing ones.
+Go to Settings > Time-off and select any policy in order to assign it massively through the Manage Employees feature.

 Related articles: